 Consider the 6d $\mathcal{N}=(1,0)$ $Sp(N)$ gauge theory with $N_f = 2N+8$ flavors and one tensor multiplet.
 The UV fixed point for this theory is known as 6d $(D_{N+4}, D_{N+4})$ minimal conformal matter theory.
 We compactify this theory on a circle to obtain 5d theories.
-Along different Wilson lines, we will see that we either get 5d $SU(N+2)_0$ theory with the same number of flavors and the zero CS level\footnote{From here on, we use the following short hand notation for denoting the CS level of the $SU(n)$ theory: $SU(n)_\kappa$ is an $SU(n)$ theory of the CS level $\kappa$.}, or 5d $Sp(N+1)$ with the same number of flavors.
-Although the introduction of the Wilson line breaks the global symmetry, in the symmetric phase, both have the same global symmetry as that of its 6d mother theory, $SO(4N+16)$.
-We note that as discuss in \cite{Hayashi:2015fsa}, the 5d global symmetry has additional $U(1)_I$ factor associated to the KK modes We discuss two cases on $(p,q)$ 5-brane web diagrams in details.
+Depending on the choice of Wilson lines, we either get 5d $SU(N+2)_0$ theory with $N_f=2N+8$ flavors and the zero CS level\footnote{From here on, we use the following short hand notation for denoting the CS level of the $SU(n)$ theory: $SU(n)_\kappa$ is an $SU(n)$ theory of the CS level $\kappa$.}, or 5d $Sp(N+1)$ theory with the same number of flavors.
+Although the introduction of the Wilson line breaks the global symmetry, in the symmetric phase, both have the same global symmetry as that of its 6d ``mother" theory, $SO(4N+16)$.
+We note that, as discussed in \cite{Hayashi:2015fsa}, the 5d global symmetry has an additional $U(1)_I$ factor associated to the KK modes.
+We discuss the two 5d theories using $(p,q)$ 5-brane web diagrams in details.